• Skip to primary navigation

 • You can add 1-2 scoop of protein powder in order to increase protein content.
 Any protein powder will work as per dietary restrictions.

-• These waffles are sugar-free, but if you need your waffles sweet in taste, add 2 tablespoon of monk fruit, maple syrup, or honey.
+• These waffles are sugar-free, but if you need your waffles sweet in taste, add 2 tbsp of monk fruit, maple syrup, or honey.

 • Almond flour, buckwheat flour & oats flour will also work in place of whole wheat flour.